-With this knowledge, they would have a clear priority list of things to pay off once they received the lump sum payment from the life insurance claim.
+This way they have a priority list of things to pay off once they received the payment from the claim.
 This could include the mortgage, a car loan, any outstanding credit card debts, an investment property, or anything else that may otherwise burn a hole in your family’s savings.

-If you have a financial advisor or accountant who helps manage your financial affairs, ensure your partner has their contact details.
-The Australian Government even recommends you take your partner to a face-to-face meeting with them so they become familiar with one another.
+If you have a financial advisor or accountant, ensure your partner has their contact details, or had a face-to-face meeting with them so they become familiar with one another.

 How you would like them to spend the money

 Why not let your family know what you would love them to do together with your life insurance money?
 Sure, there are things they’ll probably need to attend to like paying off the mortgage and any other debts.

 But you can also throw in some fun requests – a family holiday or a trip to your favourite camping spot.
 You may also like a portion of the money to go towards a charity of your choosing.
 It’s a good way for your family to honour your life by honouring your life cover payout wishes.

 We can’t answer that question for you.
 But it’s worth noting that if your beneficiaries don’t know about your life insurance policy, they may not be able to access the funds you’ve worked so hard to provide for them.

 For reasons of your own, you may not want to tell them about any policy and instead leave details in your will.
 Regardless, it’s important they know where to find information about your estate.

 After all, a family is a unit that can work best when it works together.
 Keeping them informed of the details of your policy could ease their hardship in the aftermath of a difficult event.